Joell-Alex1/Brain-Tumor-Detection/README.md

 Stratified sampling to preserve class distribution

-Plots for accuracy and loss are generated.
+Training accuracy and loss curves are generated.

 Evaluation

-Metrics used:
+The notebook evaluates the model using:

-Accuracy (Train and Test)
+Accuracy

-Validation curves
+Loss curves

 Classification report